 First Pull Ups

-This is a workout that focuses on the various Pull Up regressions.
-Pull Up regressions are exercises that work the same muscles as the Pull Ups but aren't as difficult.
+This workout focuses on the various Pull Up regressions.
+Pull Up regressions are exercises that work the same muscles as the Pull Ups but are less challenging.
 These exercises include:

 - The Negative Pull Up